jbyrum55/lab4-ceg-3400/README.md

   * If no: How did you verify that this worked?
   * If yes: triage, what did you do wrong?
 How would you fix it (paste a new attempt at your `task3.rules` right here and try to fix your error)
+      * I believe that I need to take a whitelist approach and block out all of the attacker traffic but add a special request that lets only me in.

 ---